ballerina-guides/integration-tutorials/service-orchestration/README.md

 ## What you'll build

-In this tutorial, when the client sends a request to make an appointment at a hospital, multiple calls are made to different backend services in order to make the appointment and respond to the client with the relevant details.
+Let's develop a service that accepts requests to make an appointment at a hospital, makes multiple calls to different backend services to make the appointment, and responds to the client with the relevant details.
 Requests to the backend services are made one after the other given that information from one call is required for the next.
 This effectively integrates several services and exposes them as a single service.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension, and then run the service.
 The resouce  will receive the user request, retrieve details from the backend services, and respond to the user request with the appointment details.